10yard/dkafe/readme.md

 Controls
 ========
-The default controls are as follows.
+The default keyboard controls are as follows.

 ```
 Left/Right - Move Jumpman along the platforms.